+https://infrastructure.planninginspectorate.gov.uk/wp-content/ipc/uploads/projects/EN010112/EN010112-000567-AYMO%20-%20Regulation%2032%20Transboundary%20Screening.pdf

 A nationwide public consultation will open for submissions on Friday 30th September 2022.
 A member of the public may make a written submission or observations in relation to the potential transboundary environmental effects of the project, by close of business on Friday 4th November 2022 at the latest.
-Submissions or observations should be made to
+Submissions or observations should be made to:

 AwelyMor@planninginspectorate.gov.uk